DamienGulliver/HAL/README.md

 # HAL: Multimodal Voice Assistant

 An AI-powered voice assistant inspired by HAL-9000 (2001, A Space Odyssey).
 The system runs on both personal computers (Mac/Windows/Linux) and edge devices (Jetson Nano, in development).
-The OpenAI Realtime API is used to allow low-latency voice conversations with GPT-4o.
+The OpenAI Realtime API (currently in preview) is used to allow low-latency voice conversations with GPT-4o.
 When run on a Jetson Nano connected with a USB camera and microphone, the system combines real-time conversational abilities with face detection and audio processing.

 The eventual aim is to build a home assistant module (that looks and sounds like HAL-9000) with real-time conversational abilities, facial detection & recognition, audio and scent detection.
 This project is at a very early stage, under active development and may (will) break often.